Treatments for Same-Sex Female Couples

 What to expect at your consultation

-In your initial consultation, your consultant will review your medical history, lifestyle factors and any prior investigations you may have had.
+At your initial consultation, one of our consultants will review your medical history, lifestyle factors and any prior investigations you may have had.
 We include a transvaginal ultrasound scan for the partner wishing to become pregnant as part of the first consultation.
+If you are considering Shared Motherhood, both partners will undergo tests and assessments.

 Before undergoing treatment, we will perform: